-Refer to ISPF User's Guide for restrictions on updating key lists.
+Refer to z/OS ISPF Dialog Developer's Guide and Reference for restrictions on updating key lists.

 PANEL | NOPANEL

 The PANEL keyword forces the conversion utility to display the invocation panel even if a source-filespec has been entered.
 The PANEL keyword is disregarded when the conversion utility is running in a batch job.